TPD insurance can provide cover for a number of different mental health conditions, giving you the time and support you may need to focus on yourself.

 TPD insurance can be tailored to meet your individual needs giving you the choice to include accident, illness or sports cover, or to bundle all three.
 To make a claim on a mental health condition you need to have included illness cover within your TPD insurance at the time of application.
 You can also choose whether you want to be covered if you are unable to work in any occupation or just in your own field of work.
 And if you’re maintaining the family home, TPD insurance can also help support you and your family so you can focus on yourself.
 When making a claim the first step is to check what you’re covered for by reviewing your policy.

-Your claims manager will get to know your unique circumstances and let you know what documents or information are needed to assess your claim.
+Your claims consultant will get to know your unique circumstances and let you know what documents or information are needed to assess your claim.
 Be prepared that this may require you to share medical details or financial information relating to your employment.
-You can feel confident though that your claims manager will only ask for information they need to make your claim as streamlined as possible.
+You can feel confident though that your claims consultant will only ask for information they need to make your claim as streamlined as possible.

 It’s good to talk